reymon359/collman/README.md

 2. Run: docsify serve docs
 ```

 This will create a `docs` directory with the collection ready.
-Go to https://github.com/reymon359/collman/tree/master/assets/examples/my-collection/docs to see the one auto generated for the example.
+Go to https://github.com/reymon359/collman/tree/master/assets/examples/fruits-collection/docs to see the one auto generated for the example.
+[Here is a sandbox](https://codesandbox.io/s/example-fruits-collection-kuc8n) with it.

 ## Visualize it

 By default, the collection generated is made to be easily visualized on a markdown viewer or GitHub.
-Have a look at the example collection [my-collection docs](https://github.com/reymon359/collman/tree/master/assets/examples/my-collection/docs).
+Have a look at the example collection [fruits-collection docs](https://github.com/reymon359/collman/tree/master/assets/examples/fruits-collection/docs).

 To visualize a Collection in a better way, Collman generates the files needed to integrate with [Docsify.](https://github.com/docsifyjs/docsify/).
 Therefore, you just have to: